Hodge realizations of 1-motives and the derived Albanese: Proofs

 \subsection{Proof of formula (\ref{hodgec2}).}

 Set

-where $ d_{\leq 1} DM^{eff}_{gm}(\mathbb{C}, \mathbb{Q})$ (resp. $\overline d_{\leq 1} D^b(MHS_{eff}^\bQ)$) is the smallest strictly full subcategory of $DM^{eff}_{gm}(\mathbb{C}, \mathbb{Q})$ (resp. $D^b(MHS_{eff}^\bQ)$) that contains the image of $Tot_\bQ$ (resp. $\overline {Tot}_\bQ$).
-The functor $d_{\leq 1}$ (resp. $\overline d_{\leq 1}$) is left adjoint to $ d_{\leq 1} DM^{eff}_{gm}(\mathbb{C}, \mathbb{Q}) \mono DM^{eff}_{gm}(\mathbb{C}, \mathbb{Q})$ (resp. $\overline d_{\leq 1} D^b(MHS_{eff}^\bQ) \mono D^b(MHS_{eff}^\bQ)$).
-We have to show that for every $M\in DM^{eff}_{gm}(\mathbb{C}, \mathbb{Q})$ the morphism
+where $ d_{\leq 1} DM^{\eff}_{\gm}(\mathbb{C}, \mathbb{Q})$ (resp. $\overline d_{\leq 1} D^b(MHS_{\eff}^\bQ)$) is the smallest strictly full subcategory of $DM^{\eff}_{\gm}(\mathbb{C}, \mathbb{Q})$ (resp. $D^b(MHS_{\eff}^\bQ)$) that contains the image of $Tot_\bQ$ (resp. $\overline {Tot}_\bQ$).
+The functor $d_{\leq 1}$ (resp. $\overline d_{\leq 1}$) is left adjoint to $ d_{\leq 1} DM^{\eff}_{\gm}(\mathbb{C}, \mathbb{Q}) \mono DM^{\eff}_{\gm}(\mathbb{C}, \mathbb{Q})$ (resp. $\overline d_{\leq 1} D^b(MHS_{\eff}^\bQ) \mono D^b(MHS_{\eff}^\bQ)$).
+We have to show that for every $M\in DM^{\eff}_{\gm}(\mathbb{C}, \mathbb{Q})$ the morphism

 is an isomorphism.
+In fact, this assertion is already proven in (\cite{bk}, Theorem 17.3.1); the proof below is a variant of the argument given in (\cite{bk}).

-It suffices to do this in the case when $M$ is the motive of a smooth connected projective variety.
+It suffices to show that (\ref{adjalb}) is an isomorphism in the case when $M$ is the motive of a smooth connected projective variety.
 Let $X$ be such a variety.
-Recall from (\cite{bk1}) the structure of the Albanese motive $ d_{\leq 1}(\mathbb{Q}_{tr}[X])$.
+Recall from (\cite{bk}) the structure of the Albanese motive $ d_{\leq 1}(\mathbb{Q}_{tr}[X])$.
 Let $ X \to {\cA}_X$ be the canonical morphism from $X$ to the extended Albanese scheme of $X$ (\cite{r1}, Section 1). ${\cA}_X$ is a group scheme fitting into the following exact sequence

 where ${\cA}^0_X$ is Serre's Albanese abelian variety and $\bZ$ is viewed as the discrete group scheme over $\bC$.
-The sheaf with transfers $\underline {\cA}_X$ represented by ${\cA}_X$ defines an object of the Voevodsky category $DM^{eff}_{gm, et}(\mathbb{C}, \mathbb{Z})$.
-We shall write $\underline {\cA}_X\otimes \bQ$ for its image in $DM^{eff}_{gm}(\mathbb{C}, \mathbb{Q})$.
-It is clear that $\underline {\cA}_X\otimes \bQ \subset d_{\leq 1} DM^{eff}_{gm}(\mathbb{C}, \mathbb{Q})$.
+The sheaf with transfers $\underline {\cA}_X$ represented by ${\cA}_X$ defines an object of the Voevodsky category $DM^{\eff}_{\gm, \et}(\mathbb{C}, \mathbb{Z})$.
+We shall write $\underline {\cA}_X\otimes \bQ$ for its image in $DM^{\eff}_{\gm}(\mathbb{C}, \mathbb{Q})$.
+It is clear that $\underline {\cA}_X\otimes \bQ \subset d_{\leq 1} DM^{\eff}_{\gm}(\mathbb{C}, \mathbb{Q})$.
 Consider the exact triangles

 where $u$ is defined as the composition $\mathbb{Q}_{tr}[X] \to \mathbb{Q}_{tr}[{\cA}_X ] \to \underline {\cA}_X \otimes \mathbb{Q}$.
-According to (\cite{bk1}, Theorem 10.3.2) the second triangle yields a commutative diagram
+According to (\cite{bk}, Theorem 10.3.2) the second triangle yields a commutative diagram

 where $NS_X$ is the N\'eron-Severi group of $X$ and the map at the bottom line equals the canonical projection $Pic(X)\to NS_X$.
 Moreover, the induced morphism

 is an isomorphism.

 It is enough to prove that (\ref{adjalb}) is an isomorphism for $M=P$.
 By Lemma \ref{roitman} $H_iR^{Hodge}_{\bQ, tr}(P)=0$ for $i=0, 1$ and $H_iR^{Hodge}_{\bQ, tr}(P)\iso H_iR^{Hodge}_{\bQ, tr}(\mathbb{Q}_{tr}[X])$ for $i>1$.
 It follows, that $\overline d_{\leq 1} \circ R^{Hodge}_{\bQ, tr}(P)= \overline d_{\leq 1} (H_2(X))[2]$ is of type $(-1,-1)$.
 Thus, we only need to show that morphism $\alpha^*$ in the commutative diagram below is an isomorphism.